 This endorsement letter goes hand-in-hand with a Dedicated Status letter.
 Both should be included in a new firearm license application under Section 16.

 Dedicated Status (DS) is the second fundamental part of Sport Shooting, specifically for licensing firearms under Section 16.
 Dedicated Status is achieved by:

 - Being a paid up member in good standing to an accredited sport shooting club (such as Vektor)

-- Being a paid up member of the relevant province (in our case NGPSA)
+- Being a paid up member of a relevant province

 - Being a paid up member of SAPSA